htatjana/parkingSpot/README.md

+This project was made with AngularJS & Ionic.
+Users can save parking spots with location and other information.
+Those parking spots are shown on a map (Google Map Javascript API) and can be searched and filtered with specific information and/or location based.

 1. Dependencies can be installed with the command
     "npm install"
 2. After adding the platform "Android" via "cordova platform add android" the project can be deployed to an Android device with the command